Festivals-App/festivals-website/operation/DEPLOYMENT.md

   > **DON'T USE THIS IN PRODUCTION, SEE [festivals-pki](https://github.com/Festivals-App/festivals-pki) FOR SECURITY BEST PRACTICES FOR PRODUCTION**

-## 1. Installing the FestivalsApp Server
+## 1. Installing the FestivalsApp Website

-Run the following commands to download and install the FestivalsApp Server:
+Run the following commands to download and install the FestivalsApp Website:

 ```bash
 curl -o install.sh https://raw.githubusercontent.com/Festivals-App/festivals-website/master/operation/install.sh